 Being debt-free, and living happily within your means is something everyone wants to accomplish!
-Since Mark and I began our journey of financial freedom a decade ago, one little thing (well, I guess it's actually a BIG thing when you think about it…) that has bugged me is the lack of practical tools for the everyday person trying to get their budget and their daily plans figured out at the same time.
-I have always used a planner, but a personal finance budget planner, or budgeting planner, was something that I needed to try out and see if it was worth using.
+Since I began my journey of financial freedom a decade ago, one little thing (well, I guess it’s actually a BIG thing when you think about it…) that has bugged me is the lack of practical tools for the everyday person trying to get their budget and their daily plans figured out at the same time.
+I have always used a planner, but a money saving budget planner was something that I needed to try out and see if it was worth using.

 A good personal finance budget planner should allow you to do 2 things: plan your days and your money in the same place.
 Think about it.
-When Mark and I started sitting down for a monthly Budget Night, it didn't take us long to realize something… let me show you.
+When I started sitting down for a monthly Budget Night, it didn’t take me long to realize something… let me show you.

 What do the following list of typical monthly plans and errands have in common: